RonaldVisser/RelatingRomanRings_defense/README.md

 # Relating RomanRings: defense

-The respository contains the presenation held during the defense of my PhD thesis (or dissertation) on May 26 2025.
+The respository contains the presentation held during the defense of my PhD thesis (or dissertation) on May 26 2025.
 This is the so called “lekenpraatje”.